References for further reading on koa

 Daehler, CC, M Yorkston, WG Sun, and N Dudley.
 1999.
 Genetic variation in morphology and growth characters of Acacia koa in the Hawaiian islands.
 Int.
 J. Plant.
 Sci.
 160(4): 767-773.

 Dumroese, RK, DF Jacobs, and AS Davis.
-Inoculating Acacia koa with Bradyrhizobium and applying fertilizer in the nursery.
-Purdue University and the University of Idaho.
+2009.
+Inoculating Acacia koa with Bradyrhizobium and applying fertilizer in the nursery: effects on nodule formation and seedling growth.
+HortScience.
+44(2): 443-446.

 Elevitch, CR, K Wilkinson, and JB Friday.
 2006.
 Acacia koa (koa).
 Pp. 1-28 in: Elevitch, CR, ed.
 Traditional Trees of Pacific Islands.
 Permanent Agriculture Resources, Hōlualoa, HI. http://www.traditionaltree.org